mhenso/RStudio-on-HPC/README.md

 # RStudio_Server
-Build a singularity container to run rstudio server on a high performance computing (HPC) cluster
+Build a singularity container to run RStudio server on a high performance computing (HPC) cluster

 # SIF file
 Pre-compiled singularity image file can be dowloaded this [link](https://drive.google.com/file/d/15tTzy15GPCWZFIxqbT3NvQrqk9ai2E-N/view?usp=sharing)

 The sha256sum of Cent9_rstudio_server.sif is [here](docs/sha25sum.txt)

-# How to run Rtudio on an HPC cluster
+# How to run RStudio on an HPC cluster
 ## SSH
 Start by login to your HPC cluster by ssh user@domain